dokester/BayesicFitting/BayesicFitting/documentation/manual.md

     y = [1.2, 1.3, 1.5, 1.4, 1.4]
     pars = Fitter( x, PolynomialModel( 1 ) ).fit( y )

-`pars` are the parameters of the model.
+The `pars` are the parameters of the model.
 However this is all we can get from this little script.
 As we dont have a handle on the fitter, nor on the model, we cannot request anything else e.g. the standard deviations, the evidence, or any other interesting property of the fit.